Towards Adversarial Robustness via Debiased High-Confidence Logit Alignment: Experiments

 \subsubsection{Robust performance.}

 DHAT consistently demonstrates superior robustness across all datasets.
 For example, on CIFAR-10, DHAT outperforms the second-best method by 1.93\% and 1.16\% under PGD-10 and C\&W attacks, respectively.
 DHAT also shows the best performance on more complex datasets such as CIFAR-100 and high-resolution Imagenette datasets.
-Specifically, on Imagenette, DHAT achieves improvements of 1.57\% and 1.25\% over the second-best method under PGD-10 and AA attacks, respectively.
-Transfer attack performance comparisons are also reported in the supplementary material.
+Specifically, on ImageNet-1K, DHAT achieves improvements of 1.54\% and 1.52\% over the second-best method under PGD-10 and AA attacks, respectively.